algofairness/BlackBoxAuditing/README.md

 # Black Box Auditing

-To run GFA on a dataset (as in [Auditing Black-box Models for Indirect Influence](http://arxiv.org/abs/1602.07043)),
+The below instructions focus on running GFA on a dataset (as in [Auditing Black-box Models for Indirect Influence](http://arxiv.org/abs/1602.07043)).
+There is also a [tutorial](https://algofairness.github.io/fatconference-2018-auditing-tutorial/) (with a jupyter notebook) from FAT* 2018 and a [video](https://www.youtube.com/watch?v=rtDkl_0vLks) of the tutorial.

 ## Running as a Python Script